ChainAgnostic/CAIPs/CAIPs/caip-ipld_anchor_event.md

   root: CID(bafyreiaxdhr5jbabn7enmbb5wpmnm3dwpncbqjcnoneoj22f3sii5vfg74)
   chainID: "eip155:1"
   txHash: CID(bagjqcgzanbud4sqdsywfp2mckuj57qsffsovgyjhh7sxebkqwr335hzy2zbq)
+  txType: 'raw'
 }
 ```

-Blockchain transaction resolution, parsing, and verification can later be defined by each blockchain CAIP-2 namespace if needed.
-Implementations will vary and may even vary for the same chain.
-Optional parameters can be included here to indicate the methods required.
-For now transaction resolution, parsing, and verification is out of scope for this specification.
+Blockchain transaction resolution, parsing, and verification are to be defined by each blockchain CAIP-2 namespace.
+Implementations will vary and will even vary for the same chain.
+The `txType` parameter string is used to discriminate between different transaction verification methods for the same chain.
+Every `txType` is expected to be defined in the corresponding blockchain CAIP-2 namespace.
+The corresponding blockchain CAIP-2 namespace can be found in the `chainId`.
+The example above references the `raw` transaction type verification in the `eip155` namespace.

 ### IPLD Based Merkle Proofs

 A Merkle proof allows verification that a given piece of data or “leaf” was included in the set of data for the given Merkle Tree.
 A  typical proof includes a Merkle root of the tree and a subset list of tree node hashes that allow verification by reconstructing the Merkle root starting from the data or "leaf" you are interested in.

 In IPLD a Merkle root (CID) and a “path” are provided that allows you to traverse the tree from the root to the piece of data your interested in.
 Paths are strings and refer to [Pathing in IPLD](https://ipld.io/docs/data-model/pathing/).
-Following an IPLD path, and ultimately resolving the data or "leaf" you are interested in from the root, is equivalent to a standard proof.
+Following an IPLD path, and ultimately arriving at the data or "leaf" you are interested in from the root, is equivalent to a standard proof.
+Implementations may resolve the subset of the tree needed for verification on demand from a network (for example IPFS) or may package all necessary blocks/nodes together and present them alongside the proof.

 As defined above, an IPLD Merkle tree node includes a list pair.
 List traversal in IPLD is defined by index, for example 0 referencing the first item, 1 referencing the second.
 An example IPLD path through a tree could look as such `0/0/1/0/1/1`.
 It is also possible to reference trees as part of other paths, for example `myprotocol/mytree/0/0/1/0/1/1` or any general path if the suggested construction above is not followed.